Skip to content

 Suggested MCP Servers

-ServerHostingBest for
+ServerTypeHostingBest for

-Context7Cloud (free)Up-to-date docs for React, Spring, Vite and many other frameworks.
+Context7HTTPCloud (free)Up-to-date docs for React, Spring, Vite and many other frameworks.
 No setup required.

-docs-mcp-serverSelf-hostedAny documentation site you can crawl.
+docs-mcp-serverHTTP (Streamable or legacy SSE)Self-hostedAny documentation site you can crawl.
 Fully private — nothing leaves your machine.

-openapi-mcpSelf-hostedREST APIs with an OpenAPI 3.x spec.
+openapi-mcpHTTPSelf-hostedREST APIs with an OpenAPI 3.x spec.
 Exposes each endpoint as a callable tool.

 Released under the MIT License.